trevismcgill/trevismcgill.github.io/_posts/2020-11-20-stack_attack.markdown

 []
 ```

-However, as we can see, `newArray` is empty at both calls even though the second call follows our variable of `newArray`.
+However, as we can see, `newArray` is empty at both calls even though the second call follows our variable of `newPromise`.
 This is because JS

 -looks at newArray, it's empty
 -reads the `newPromise` variable which executes, but since we are creating a new promise, it escapes and moves to